 Athletics: Students of any gender identity may try out for the team that best suits their identity and individual needs.
-Notwithstanding league rules outside of Waring's purview, the gender binary segregated sports offerings at Waring, participation shall not be conditioned by requiring legal or medical documentation to confirm gender identity.
-Students may opt into what team feels best for them upon discussion with the Social Worker, the Dean of Students, the DEIJA Coordinator, or the Athletic Director.
+Notwithstanding league rules outside of Waring's purview, in the gender binary segregated sports offerings at Waring, participation shall not be conditioned by requiring legal or medical documentation to confirm gender identity.
+Students may opt into what team feels best for them upon discussion with the Social Worker, the Group Dean, the DEIJA Coordinator, or the Athletic Director.
 Waring has all-gender athletic options.
-Core sports are all-gender, and other all-gender athletic offerings include kickboxing, ultimate frisbee, YMCA, and possibly yoga.
+Core sports are all-gender, and other all-gender athletic offerings include Cross-Country, kickboxing, ultimate frisbee, YMCA.